LeoCamisa/Employee-Check-in/README.md

 ### 📋 Prerequisites

 - Ensure the backend API is running.
 Follow the setup instructions available [here](https://github.com/LeoCamisa/register-api).
-- Node.js and Yarn should be installed on your system.
+- Node.js should be installed on your system.

 ### 📦 Installation